rnhc1000/viaCEP/README.md

 # viaCEP - Find your detailed address
-This is a app that allows you to get a detailed address information given a valid CEP code, (Valid only in Brazil) available at https: / / notas.ferreiras.dev.br The goal here is to learn how even a small app can take davantage of a desig pattern approach including services, models and controllers, thanks to Prof Nelio Alves and its approach on how to design and develop software in a standardized approach.## Table of contents -[Overview](
+This is an app that allows you to get a detailed address information given a valid CEP code, (Valid only in Brazil) available at [https://notas.ferreiras.dev.br] The goal here is to learn how even a small app can take davantage of a desig pattern approach including services, models and controllers, thanks to Prof Nelio Alves and its approach on how to design and develop software in a standardized approach.
+## Table of contents
+-[Overview](
 #overview)
 -[Screenshot](